Siege of Yorktown: Franco-American cooperation

-March to Virginia
+March to Yorktown

-On August 19, the "celebrated march" to Yorktown led by Washington and Rochambeau began.
+On August 19, using what is now known as the Washington-Rochambeau Revolutionary Route, Washington and Rochambeau began what was called the "celebrated march" to Yorktown.
 7,000 soldiers (4,000 French and 3,000 American) began the march in Newport, Rhode Island, while the rest remained behind to protect the Hudson Valley.
 Washington wanted to maintain complete secrecy of their destination.
-To ensure this, he sent out fake dispatches that reached Clinton revealing that the Franco-American army was going to launch an attack on New York, and that Cornwallis was not in danger.
+To ensure this, he sent out fake dispatches that reached Clinton revealing that the Franco-American army was going to launch an attack on New York City, and that Cornwallis was not in danger.

-The French and American armies marched through Philadelphia from September 2 to 4, where the American soldiers announced they would not leave Maryland until they received one month's pay in coin, rather than in the worthless Continental paper currency.
-"Count de Rochabeau very readily agreed at Chester to supply at the Head of Elk twenty thousand hard dollars", half of his supply of gold Spanish coins.
-This would be the last time the men would be paid.
-This strengthened French and American relations.
+Between September 2 and September 4, the French and American armies marched through Philadelphia, where Washington's Continental Army troops announced they would not leave the Province of Maryland until they received one month's pay in coin, rather than in the worthless Continental paper currency.
+"Count de Rochambeau very readily agreed at Chester to supply at the Head of Elk twenty thousand hard dollars", half of his supply of gold Spanish coins, representing the last time Continental Army troops were paid.
+The payment strengthened French and American relations.
 On September 5, Washington learned of the arrival of de Grasse's fleet off the Virginia Capes.
 De Grasse debarked his French troops to join Lafayette, and then sent his empty transports to pick up the American troops.
 Washington made a visit to his home, Mount Vernon, on his way to Yorktown.